Crusty-chirayu/AI-integrated-Personalized-shopping-platform-/README.md

 - **Secrets:** `SUPABASE_SERVICE_ROLE_KEY` is read only inside `getSupabaseAdmin()`, a server-only module.

 > [!WARNING]
-> **TODO — the honest gap.** Role checks described above are enforced in the **UI**, not confirmed to be enforced by **Postgres Row Level Security policies**.
+>  Role checks described above are enforced in the **UI**, not confirmed to be enforced by **Postgres Row Level Security policies**.
 A `role` check that only exists in React is not real access control by itself.
 Before this project handles real user data in production, add and document actual RLS policies on every table above, and confirm the admin routes also check `role` server-side (not just render conditionally).

 ---